timweiland/jaxpi/README.md

 - Support for LBFGS optimizer (https://github.com/google/flax/pull/4471), which was not used in the results but only for experimentation.
 - A subnet architecture for temperature-dependent examples.

-## Briefly on changes for inverse-DFR fork

-Added DFR architecture and renamed DR temperature model for coherence, see changes in [this commit](https://github.com/emiresenov/jaxpi/commit/ec4e99ba7ffbbc8e65ecbf48ab7148134d6a706d).
-Again, minimal modifications that are easy to review and do not change the functionality of the original JAX-PI engine.

 ⬇️⬇️⬇️ **original doc continues down below** ⬇️⬇️⬇️

 # JAX-PI